skellis46/slipbox/two women dancing.md

 > Central to his ideas about culture was his concept of media as "extensions of man."
 Following this line of thought, he argued that Gutenberg's printing press not only played a role in spreading information, but also in shaping human thought. <https://www.forbes.com/sites/gregsatell/2015/09/27/these-4-visionaries-saw-far-into-the-future-heres-how-they-did-it/>

-## Friendship

-In _Between Faces_,[-@ellis-2018-faces] dance artist Simon Ellis describes how we in screendance ought to take the hyper-presence of smartphones very seriously.
-He describes how smartphone cameras and screens create a dizzyingly reflexive situation in which we have: "a moving body on screen, a moving body having operated the camera (which is often simply a smartphone screen), and a moving body holding a screen/smart-phone as the video is played back and watched."[@ellis-2018-faces n.pag]

-But Ellis leaves out something crucial.
-He leaves out the part that screendance scholar Erin Brannigan calls pro-filmic events.
-These "occur in real time at the moment of filming"[@brannigan-2009-microchoreographies p.121] and are distinct from filmic elements inherent to the final screen version.
-T

-The extent to which these two young people are engaged in something pro-filmic is also doubtful.
-In theory, yes.
-But in practice, no. In practice I think they are more deeply involved in simply being friends.
-The 'filmic' aspect of their behaviour is not something I am privy to, and it is an open question as to how present it is for them.

-It's am ambivalent and paradoxical process.

-- could be something about infinite game; tech and production of screendance (regardless of output) is finite, their play is infinite.

 ## Newness and value

 I've placed xx things on the table: technological determinism, enframing, focal activity, the printing press, and friendship.
 They seem a long way from these two young people taking pleasure in dancing and videoing their dancing.